noraberinger/SuMoSkyApp/README.md

 The change targets the near and far plane of the projectionMatrix.
 Please take note of this change and adjust it manually, as any local changes to the submodule are saved locally only and hence are overwritten once `git submodule update --remote` is executed.

 ## Required Data
-The [configuration file](https://gitlab.ifi.uzh.ch/vmml/sumoskyapp/-/blob/main/packages/server/server-config.json?ref_type=heads) of the production server is by default set up to use the provided test data.
+The [configuration file](https://github.com/noraberinger/SuMoSkyApp/blob/mapFeatures-branch/packages/server/server-config.json) of the production server is by default set up to use test data provided by the Visualization and MultiMedia Lab of the University of Zurich.
 Any geographical data used in this project was provided by the Visualization and MultiMedia Lab of the University of Zurich.
+For any access to the data please contact them directly.

 ## License